raftAtGit/Chainvayler/README.md

 Hazelcast's _IAtomicLong_ uses _Raft_ consensus algorithm behind the scenes and is [CP](https://hazelcast.com/blog/hazelcast-imdg-3-12-introduces-cp-subsystem/) (consistent and partition tolerant) in regard to [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) and so as _Chainvayler_.

-_Chainvayler_ also uses Hazelcast's [IMap](https://docs.hazelcast.org/docs/latest/javadoc/com/hazelcast/map/IMap.html) data structure to replicate transactions among JVM's.
-This can be replaced with some other mechanism, for example with [Redis pub/sub](https://redis.io/topics/pubsub), should be benchmarked to see which one performs better.
+_Chainvayler_ uses Hazelcast's [IMap](https://docs.hazelcast.org/docs/latest/javadoc/com/hazelcast/map/IMap.html) data structure to replicate transactions among JVM's.
+Possibly, this can be replaced with some other mechanism, for example with [Redis pub/sub](https://redis.io/topics/pubsub), should be benchmarked to see which one performs better.

+_Chainvayler_ also makes use of some ugly hacks to integrate with _Prevayler_.
+In particular, it uses _reflection_ to access _Prevayler_ [internals](https://github.com/raftAtGit/Chainvayler/blob/master/chainvayler/src/main/java/raft/chainvayler/impl/HazelcastPrevayler.java) as _Prevayler_ never meant to be extened this way.
+Obviously this is not optimal but please just remember this is just a PoC project ;) Possibly the way to go here is, enhancing _Prevayler_ code base to allow this kind of extension.

 __Note__, even if _persistence_ is disabled, still _Prevayler_ transactions are used behind the scenes.
 Only difference is, _Prevayler_ is configured not to save transactions to disk.